Differentially Private Data Release via Statistical Election to Partition Sequentially: Abstract

 \section{Abstract}

-Voter data is important in political science research and applications such as improving youth voter turnout.
-Privacy protection is imperative in voter data since it often contains sensitive individual information.
-Differential Privacy (DP) formalizes privacy in probabilistic terms and provides a robust concept for privacy protection.
-DIfferentially Private Data Synthesis (DIPS) techniques produce synthetic data in the DP setting.
-However, statistical efficiency of the synthetic data via DIPS can be low due to the potentially large amount of noise injected to satisfy DP, especially in high-dimensional data, which is often the case in voter data.
-We propose a new DIPS approach STatistical Election to Partition Sequentially (STEPS) that sequentially partitions data by attributes per their contribution in explaining the data variability.
-Additionally, we develop a metric to effectively assess the similarity of synthetic data to the actual data.
-The application of the STEPS procedure on the 2000-2012 Current Population Survey youth voter data suggests STEPS is easy to implement and preserves the original information better than some DIPS approaches including the Laplace mechanism on the full cross-tabulation of the data and the hierarchical histograms generated via random partitioning.\\
+Differential Privacy (DP) formalizes privacy in mathematical terms and provides a robust concept for privacy protection.
+DIfferentially Private Data Synthesis (DIPS) techniques produce and release synthetic individual-level data in the DP framework.
+One key challenge to developing DIPS methods is preservation of the statistical utility of synthetic data, especially in high-dimensional settings.
+We propose a new DIPS approach, STatistical Election to Partition Sequentially (STEPS) that partitions data by attributes according to their importance ranks according to either a practical or statistical importance measure.
+STEPS aims to achieve better original information preservation for the attributes with higher importance ranks and produce thus more useful synthetic data overall.
+We present an algorithm to implement the STEPS procedure and employ the privacy budget composability to ensure the overall privacy cost is controlled at the pre-specified value.
+We apply the STEPS procedure to both simulated data and the 2000-2012 Current Population Survey youth voter data.
+The results suggest STEPS can better preserve the population-level information and the original information for some analyses compared to PrivBayes, a modified Uniform histogram approach, and the flat Laplace sanitizer.\\